Table of Contents

 SSH stands for Secure Shell Service which allows secure remote login and other network operations.
 In this tutorial, you will learn how to enable SSH on Debian Desktop.
 By using ssh you can connect to your computer remotely, access files and perform administrative tasks.

 Before you start to enable SSH on Debian 9.
 You must have the non-root user account on your server with sudo privileges.

-Here you will install SSH from Ubuntu repository.
+Here you will install SSH from Debian repository.
 It’s very much easier to install SSH on Debian.

 Update apt package manager index by typing following command.